Can chickens eat eggs?

 How to tell you have an egg eating problem.

-It's not difficult – one day you have a full clutch of eggs, the next you either have no eggs, or several eggs with holes in them.
+It's easy to tell.
+One day you have a full clutch of eggs, the next you either have no eggs, or several eggs with holes in them.

 Another sure sign is chickens wandering about with tell-tale egg yolk around the face or breast area.